top of page

 Are There Agrivoltaic Installations Already In The US?

 There are numerous utility-scale solar farms that involve food production, and sheep grazing and native groundcover for pollinators have become relatively widespread.
-Sheep grazing is an increasingly popular way to reduce mowing costs, and numerous solar projects incorporate grazing, especially across the Midwest and Eastern United States.
-In addition, some projects involve honeybees, native pollinators, and crop production.
+Sheep grazing is an increasingly popular way to reduce mowing costs, and numerous dual use solar projects incorporate grazing, especially across the Midwest and Eastern United States.
+In addition, some agrivoltaics projects involve honeybees, native pollinators, and crop production.

 • In Elizabethtown College in Pennsylvania, a solar farm provides 20% of the campus’ electricity.
 It features a pollinator-friendly ground cover and landscape buffers that create habitat for bees, birds, butterflies, and other small wildlife.
 The college has honeybee hives and uses the solar farm as a living laboratory.